eniacization/eniacization.github.io/_posts/2017-12-28-backtracking-puzzle.md

 tags: [coding, fun]
 ---

-Recently, I tried to solve one of these tricky tiling puzzles.
+Recently, I tried to solve one of those tricky tiling puzzles.
 The task is to put 12 wooden pieces in a rectangular box such that the tiles do not overlap and fill out the box completely.
 Each tile is made of 5 unit squares (actually, it consists of 5 unit cubes, but the third dimension doesn't play a role) and the size of the box is 10 x 6 (measured in units of a unit square).